jacquelinegarrahan/nalms-minutes/10_26_20_timeline_review.md

 * GOAL: System in production by the end of the fiscal year
 * Difficult to plan past January.
 Forecasting will be more effective after phoebus alarm system architecture mapping and preliminary design review.
 * DECISION: Move forward with the current timeline with expectation to revise in December
-* Jackie willl reformat and clean up the document into a proper table view
+* ACTION ITEM: Jackie willl reformat and clean up the document into a proper table view